Grumblebum/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A fun game created by me using ChatGPT!
+A fun game created by me using the support of ChatGPT!